Emanrux-dev/Emanrux-Shader/README.md

 This shader is currently under testing and is not a final version by any means.
 There are still bugs to fix and more features to add, so stay tuned for future updates and improvements.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Main changes:
+All Eclipse features, plus:

-- Dynamic Rain on Glass: Raindrops that slide down realistically.
+- Dynamic Rain on Glass (light/realistic): Raindrops that slide down realistically.

 - Frosted Glass: Frost effects on windows in snowy biomes.